 True: Your debt collectors do have the right to call you to try to collect a debt as long as they follow the rules and UNLESS you request to only be contacted via mail.
 If a debt collector is harassing you, the Fair Debt Collection Practices Act (FDCPA) gives you the right to request for the calls to stop.

-Dealing with credit issues can be very overwhelming.
-We strongly recommend that you rely on professionals to guide you through the process of fixing your past credit problems.
-If you need help with your credit, please call 704-503-3669 today.
+Dealing with credit issues can often be very overwhelming.
+You have the right to work on your credit problems alone, but you can also rely upon professionals to guide you through the process.
+If you need help with your credit, please click here or call 704-499-9696 today.
 We are waiting to hear from you!

 Ron Lambright is an expert with over a decade and a half of experience in credit repair, credit improvement, credit reporting, and credit scoring.
 Ron is called upon weekly to speak at various seminars educating attorneys, loan officers, Realtors, other professionals, and consumers regarding the complex subjects of credit reporting and credit scoring.
 He is regularly featured on talk shows and podcasts and has been published in countless articles, educational handbooks, and blogs.
 He is an expert at teaching consumers and business owners how to achieve their credit related goals.
 Connect with Ron on Facebook here.